Sunday, July 14, 2019

 It's quite possible, though, that a neural network's evaluation function is capturing a handful of quantifiable factors that current explicit evaluation functions aren't capturing.
 In that case, an engine like Stockfish with an updated evaluation function informed by NN behavior should have the upper hand.
 It could choose promising positions as well as, or about as well as, a neural net, but it would examine them much more efficiently.

-It's also not clear how much room is left for neural networks to improve.
+It's not clear how much room is left for neural networks to improve.
 Playing winning chess is just plain hard.
 Training a network for twice as long generally doesn't produce twice as good a result.
 It may be that network-based evaluation of individual positions is about as good as it's going to get.

 For that matter, though, neither does looking at twice as many moves, or even twice as deep (which should roughly square the number of moves examined), make an AB engine twice as strong.
 Currently AB engines can examine billions of positions and around twenty plies deep (twenty levels of move/countermove, or ten full moves) in a typical midgame position.
 Looking at trillions of positions would mean looking more like thirty plies ahead.
 That ought to yield some sort of improvement, but how much?
 Most high-level games are draws in any case.
+As players get stronger, it becomes harder to measure their strength, at least insofar as it takes more games to get enough decisive results.

 It's interesting that AB and NN engines appear to be more or less evenly matched.
 This may be evidence that we're reaching the limits of what computer chess players can do.
 Or it may not.